Pothulapati/website/content/blog/copilot.md

 But, except for Auto Complete, GitHub seems to have fumbled everything else.
 I think their missteps can be boiled down to these:

-## 1. Chat Slop
+## 1. Copilot Chat Overload

-Chatting with codebases has to be the most overhyped/underutilized thing ever.
+Chatting with codebases has to be the most overhyped thing ever.
 I'm sure it helps in some cases, but is it as useful as it's made out to be everywhere?
 It's also now a solved problem.
-But most of GitHub's work in the last year has been around putting Copilot Chat everywhere i.e., website, pull requests, codebases, etc. I mean, now you have a chat box on every page in GitHub and it's barely used.
+But most of GitHub's work in the last year has been around putting Copilot Chat everywhere i.e., website, pull requests, codebases, etc. I mean, now you have a chat box on every page in GitHub.
 The whole promise of AI is to *do* things, not just *chat* about them.
 Having one place where you can chat is good, but everywhere?
 We already have ChatGPT, Claude, etc., for that.

-It's AI slop at this point, and GitHub should backtrack on this.
-It's a shitty user experience overall.
+Even on the GitHub website, Copilot Chat doesn't indicate which AI model it's using for responses (I'm not too optimistic about them using the best model), and there's no model selection capability.
+I usually find it more effective to copy and paste the context into personal ChatGPT or Claude (This way I can select the best model (including reasoning) for the task).

 ## 2. Wrong Agentic Abstraction